dsp-testing/mario-campos-codeql/.github/instructions/query-pack-changenotes.instructions.md

   swift/ql/src/change-notes/*.md
 ---

-# Standards for validating query-pack change notes
+# Validation guide for query-pack change notes

 When performing a code review, ensure that the Markdown change-notes in the pull request meet the following standards: